ST10044767/NewRepos/README.md

-# RecipeApp is command-line application written in C# that allows users to enter and display recipe details.
+# RecipeApp_2.1 is the update of command-line application written in C# that allows users to enter and display recipe details.
-The application also allows users to scale the recipe quantities, reset the quantities to their original values, and clear the recipe data to start over.
+The application also allows users to scale the recipe quantities, reset the quantities to their original values, and clear the recipe data to start over.The updated app now supports an unlimited number of recipes and can enter multiple recipes, and the application displays a sorted list of all recipe

 Getting Started
 These instructions will guide you through compiling and running the application on your local machine.